-Call:

-lm(formula = Original_Interest_Rate ~ Credit_Score, data = df)

-It seems that we can infer that there is a statistically significant negative relation between credit scores and interest rates due to a p-value of less than .05.
-We can reject the null hypothesis that the beta for credit score (beta1) is zero and conclude that we can expect an average decrease of 0.002563 in interest rate for every one unit increase in credit score.
+There is a statistically significant negative relation between credit scores and interest rates due to a p-value of less than .05.
+We can reject the null hypothesis that the beta for credit score (beta1) is zero and conclude that we can expect an average decrease of 0.00002563 in interest rate for every one unit increase in credit score.

-Table 4: Credit Score simple regression
+Table 4: First Time Homebuyer simple regression

 Coefficients: